-The literature review (Gilbert and Boulter 2022) found just one assessment of the overall network effect of traffic calming on emissions.
-The detailed modelling study assessed the impact of area wide traffic calming to reduce speed from 50 km/h to 30 km/h across a suburb of Montreal, Canada21.
+Gilbert & Boulter (2022) discuss several assessments which demonstrate that the area wide impact of traffic calming schemes on emissions is likely to be small.
+One detailed modelling study assessed the impact of area wide traffic calming to reduce speed from 50 km/h to 30 km/h across a suburb of Montreal, Canada21.
 Modelling estimated that greenhouse emissions from vehicles across the entire affected area would increase by 4% and NOx emissions would increase by 2%22.